 My philosophy on food is quite simple.
 Eat real food.
 As my mother has always said, “Eat what will rot, just eat it before it does.”
 There is constant debate on the interwebs of the “right” way to eat, and I think this leaves people feeling confused and frustrated.
 It’s important for everyone to understand that there is no one-size-fits-all way to eat.
 We are all different in our dietary needs.
 It’s up to you to figure out what works for you and your family.
 Don’t trust the face value of the info shared by the “experts”.
 That includes me, though I am so far away from being an expert, it’s not even funny!
 Seriously.
 I might write about things that are just not right for you.
 And that’s OK!
 Eating should not be complicated.
 Food should not be a source of stress.
 If it is, take a moment to read this post, and then read this post.

 The main goal I have for this site is to provide information that is easy to understand and recipes that are nutritious, easy, and delicious.
 I also want my readers to know that I view recipes as guidelines.
 Feel free to add your own flair and experiment with new ingredients.
 Cooking should never be rigid – I love to experiment and that’s how I work in the kitchen.
 I offer a wide variety of recipes from simple side dishes to gluten-free baked goods to fermented foods and all sorts of things in between.

 Note: original material including recipes, articles, photos, and/or video published on this website are property of Jessica and Delicious Obsessions (unless otherwise noted) and may not be reproduced elsewhere without permission or credit.
-Some photos in this site are property of local photographer and friend, Mitch Nicklas.
 Please review my terms and conditions for detailed information about this site.